Top 5 Tips For Writing In A Literary Collaboration

 Relationships are challenging; they involve ups and downs.
 A literary collaboration is no exception to the rule.
 Of course, conflicts and moments of chaos can hurt and be destructive.
 However, the beauty and truth of them is that they bear seeds for individual and collective growth, and they are an opportunity for speaking what really matters from a literary and/or collaborative point of view, in the process reinforcing the alliance.
 Learn to see conflicts as opportunities.
 This will improve the quality of your novel and also increase your personal well-being.

-Life does not happen to you, it happens for you, said Jim Carrey in one of his famous speeches.
+Life does not happen to you, it happens for you.
 I believe that is true.
 Life is in constant movement and happens for you when you go with the flow.
 This does not mean being passive.
 On the contrary, it means actively adapting to permanently evolving circumstances and inner changes.
 Both you and your writing partner are going to change during your collaboration.
 Therefore, you have to be willing to adjust your alliance whenever appropriate and to build on each other’s ideas, even when it takes you to uncomfortable or uncharted territory.

 First published on www.femalefirst.co.uk in May 2018